computerGeologist/Metis_Project_5/untitled.md

 ipynb files:
 Ocean_Prophet.ipynb is the most recent model, and implements the Prophet time-series model to predict ONI one year in advance using a time-lagged ONI compared to ocean properties.
+The trained model is stored in the variable 'p'.

 Lin_reg_buoy, Ocean_Avg, and Ocean_ARIMA all attempt to do similar predictions using lagged ONI, using respectively linear regression on buoy properties, linear regression on the averaged ocean, and ARIMA regression on buoys over time.
-Lin_reg_buoy and Ocean_Avg use a randomized train_test_split instead of an initial training period followed by
+Lin_reg_buoy and Ocean_Avg use a randomized train_test_split instead of an initial training period chronologically followed by a training set, and so are effectively trained on test data.
+This error was corrected in later models.